mcarr823/pico-gpio-net-client/README.md

 client.close()
 ```

-The above example connects to a Raspberry Pi Pico device on IP address 192.168.1.150, port 8080, running the pico-gpio-net daemon.
+The above example connects to the PGN daemon running on a Raspberry Pi Pico device on IP address 192.168.1.150, port 8080.

 It then asks the device to name itself, stores the value in the `deviceName` variable, then closes the socket connection.